 Only those faculty members listed on the university radioactive material license may use radioactive materials.
 The use of radioactive materials by non-licensed individuals is strictly prohibited.
 If you wish to begin using radioactive materials, you must contact the RSO to become an authorized user.

 Anyone who handles or uses radioactive materials at Millersville University needs to complete radiation safety training.
 Any faculty member wishing to use radioactive materials for the first time must first be added to the university radiation safety license and must receive radiation safety training.
-If you wish to start using radioactive
+If you wish to start using radioactive materials, and need this training, contact the RSO.

 Any new laboratory procedures which use radioactive isotopes, or equipment with sealed radioactive sources, must be approved by the RSO.